 The self-guided tour covers all seven floors and you will learn the founder, Albert Guinness’ story, how Guinness is made and the history of its iconic advertising over the years.
 As you finish the tour, you will get to sample a pint of the good stuff at the Gravity Bar on the top floor along with getting a fantastic 360 degree view of the city.

-We start the second day by visiting Trinity College, founded by Queen Elizabeth in 1592 and Ireland’s oldest university.
+We start the second day of our Ireland road trip by visiting Trinity College, founded by Queen Elizabeth in 1592 and Ireland’s oldest university.
 It is a wonderful cultural treasure where you will be in astonishment at the Long Room, which is one of the most beautiful libraries in the world.
 It contains 200,000 ancient books in some beautiful oak bookcases.
 It was used by J.K.
 Rowling as inspiration for Hogwarts in Harry Potter.

 BOOK OF KELLS